gardener/etcd-backup-restore/docs/development/local_setup.md

+# Local Setup

 ## Prerequisites

-Although the following installation instructions are for Mac OS X, similar alternate commands can be found for any Linux distribution.
+Although the following installation instructions are for macOS, similar alternate commands can be found for any Linux distribution, and using `winget` or `chocolatey` for Windows.

 ### Installing [Golang](https://golang.org/) environment

-Install the latest version of Golang (at least `v1.12` is required).
-For Mac OS, you may use [Homebrew](https://brew.sh/):
+Install the latest version of Golang (at least `v1.20` is required).
+For macOS, you may use [Homebrew](https://brew.sh/):

 ```sh
 brew install golang